 In rare cases, especially when left untreated for a long time, an emptying dysfunction can lead to more serious problems in the kidneys.
 This can cause an infection to spread to the kidneys from the bladder.

 Retained urine can also lead to the formation of mineral deposits, causing kidney stones.
 Both stones and infection in the kidneys are serious health problems that require medical treatment.
-If you get UTIs from your emptying dysfunction, seek treatment and be aware of any pain in your lower back, which could be caused from kidney issues.
+If you get UTIs from your emptying dysfunction, seek treatment and be aware of any pain in your lower back, which could be a result of kidney issues.

 Simple lifestyle changes can help you manage symptoms of bladder emptying and storage issues caused by MS.

 Stop drinking two hours before you go to bed.
 If you have trouble emptying your bladder completely, wait several minutes after each time you urinate and then try again.
 Use pads for incontinence or times when you know you won’t be able to get to a bathroom immediately.

 If lifestyle changes don’t relieve your bladder dysfunction symptoms, your doctor may prescribe medication to control bladder contractions and reduce the urge to urinate.

 For an emptying dysfunction, intermittent catheterization (IC) may be recommended.
 This involves inserting a thin tube into your bladder to drain excess urine.
 The process is easy to do with practice and is painless.
 It can prevent infections and serious kidney problems.

 If you end up with a UTI because of your bladder dysfunction, you’ll need to be treated with antibiotics.
 Untreated and frequent infections can cause serious complications in your kidneys.
 Both stones and infections can be very painful and can lead to permanent kidney damage if left untreated.